cark/clojure-cli-portable/README.md

 ```
 You'll find the resulting zip file in the `out` directory.
 #### Installing
-No affordance were made to ease the installation process, but it's quite simple.
 - Uninstall any previously installed Clojure command line tool
 - Unzip anywhere you like
 - Add to the path